VA Homeless Programs

 Across these key areas, the Center is interested in promoting and studying new effective interventions (clinical practices, organizational changes, technology-based solutions) and methodologies (recruitment and retention, measurement, data analytic procedures) across the homeless veteran population or important subgroups.

 The Center disseminates the results of its research and data analytic work through peer reviewed publications, reports, manuals, symposium proceedings, and briefs.
 It also hosts two ongoing webinar series, one focused on using research findings to inform policy and the other to influence practice.
 The Homeless Evidence and Research Synthesis (HERS) Roundtable Series is a virtual symposium held two times a year to convene peer researchers, subject matter experts, policy makers, and advocates to discuss research findings and develop evidence-based recommendations to inform policy and practice on key homeless issues.
-Connecting Research to Practice is a series of webinars that provides clinicians, program managers, and front-line staff the opportunity to discuss particular research studies and how findings might be considered in planning, developing, or implementing services for homeless or formerly homeless.
+Connecting Research to Practice is a series of webinars that provides clinicians, program managers, and front-line staff the opportunity to discuss particular research studies and how findings might be considered in planning, developing, or implementing services for Veterans currently or formerly homeless.
 To access the archived Connecting Research to Practice webinars prior to 2021, please visit the Connecting Research to Practice page, where you can view the webinars from multiple research studies.
 For 2021 and beyond, Connecting Research to Practice webinars are incorporated in the Center’s National Education Series.

 Jack Tsai, Ph.D. - Director of Research, National Center on Homelessness among Veterans